Indian govt not averse to weaker rupee vs dollar - source

 The comments come against the backdrop of aggressive rate hikes from the U.S. Federal Reserve, which raised rates by 75 basis points overnight, vowing to battle to beat down inflation.

-The Fed's decision sent the dollar to a new 20-year high and the rupee INR=IN to a record low of 80.28 on open.
+The Fed's decision sent the dollar to a new 20-year high and the rupee INR=IN to a record low of 80.61.

-"A weaker rupee in line with market fundamentals is not a cause of concern to us," the government official, who did not want to be named, told Reuters.
+"A weaker rupee in line with market fundamentals is not a cause of concern to us," the government official, who did not want to be named, told Reuters late on Wednesday before the Fed's rate-hike announcement.

 "It can act as a natural stabiliser for the economy by helping reduce imports and maintain export competitiveness," the official added.